 Patishapta pitha is the most traditional Bengali dessert.
 Every Bengali people loves this sweet dish and this dish is generally made in the winter season because fresh good quality date jaggery is available during winter.
 Some people think it is difficult to make at home, so they prefer to buy it from a sweet shop.
 But patishapta pitha recipe is not so difficult as they think.
 Anybody can make a traditional patishapta pitha very easily at home.

-This sweet dish is mostly prepared on the event of makar sankranti (or poush sankranti).
-During winter cold wind is blowing, people become little lazy and enjoy sun bath fullest.
-During this season date jaggery is available in market as a God’s boon to mankind.
-Particularly in Bengal you can see new versions of all popular sweets from rasgulla to sandesh.
+This sweet dish is mostly prepared on the event of makar sankranti (or poush Sankranti).
+During winter, cold wind blow, people become little lazy and enjoy sunbath fullest.
+During this season, date jaggery is available in the market as a God’s boon to mankind.
+Particularly in Bengal, you can see new versions of all popular sweets from rasgulla to Sandesh.
 All of these are available in date jaggery flavor.
 People also made patishapta pitha at home with jaggery.

-Process to make pati shapta has two steps – first is preparation of filling (pur) and second one is batter.
-The filling what is used in shop to make pati shapta pitha is mostly khoya kheer but at home people make this different way.
+The filling what is used in any shop to make pati shapta pitha is mostly khoya kheer.
+But at home people make this in a different way.
 People use coconut, milk, dry fruits, khoya etc to make this.
-Date jaggery and cardamon are used to bring mouth watering flavor.
+Date jaggery and cardamon are used to bring the mouthwatering flavor.
 You can use only jaggery for sweetness but here sugar is also added to reduce extra dark color.

-Now spread batter over a oil greased pan and fry for one minute and add filling material across then diameter at center.
-Now roll it from both side and rest for another one or two minutes on the pan to fry batter properly.
+Now spread batter over a oil greased pan and fry for one minute and add filling material across then diameter at the center.
+Now roll it from both sides and rest for another one or two minutes on the pan to fry batter properly.